fluttercandies/flutter_photo_manager/README.md

 </manifest>
 ```

+**Note: Apps that are using the flag will be rejected from the Google Play.**

-Noted that this is not a requirement, the plugin can still work with caching files.
+This is not a requirement, the plugin can still work with caching files.
 But you'll need to control caches on your own, the best practice is to clear file caches
 each time when you start your app by calling `PhotoManager.clearFileCache()`.